 The validation scope is defined as an independent and objective review of the project design document (PDD) /1/.
 The PDD is reviewed against the criteria stated in Article 12 of the Kyoto Protocol, the CDM modalities and procedures as agreed in the Marrakech Accords, and the relevant decisions by the CDM Executive Board, including the approved baseline and monitoring methodology AMS-III.D (version 17) /19/.
-The validation was based on the recommendations in the Validation and Verification Manual /18/.
+The validation team has based the validation on the recommendations in the Validation and Verification Manual /18/.